10-Year Treasury Yield Rises To Seven-Year High

 The April report on consumer price index (CPI) confirms that pricing momentum is heating up, albeit following a period of subdued inflation.
 In a sign of the times the CPI's headline and core readings simultaneously posted year-over-year increases above 2% — the Fed's inflation target – for a second month.
 That's the first time that headline and core indexes have been that high in more than a year.

 For the moment, a mildly hotter level of inflation isn't worrisome, in part because the upswing coincides with expectations for stronger economic growth.
 Several estimates of US GDP growth for the second quarter are projecting a rebound after a subdued gain in Q1.
-Yesterday's April data on retail spending offers support for thinking positively as consumer spending increased for a second month in a row – the first back-to-back set of gains since last November.
+Yesterday's April data on spending offers support for thinking positively as consumer spending increased for a second month in a row – the first back-to-back set of gains since last November.

 An sharp acceleration in inflation from current levels, or a downshift in economic growth, would be problematic for assuming that a Goldilocks scenario will prevail – a healthy expansion with relatively tame inflation.
 To date, however, those risks are considered low-grade threats.